dennisbirch/dbbbuilder-swift/README.md

 `public func saveToDB() -> Bool`

 This method returns a Boolean value indicating whether the save succeeded.
-In case of failure you can get an error message from the underlying database by accessing the lastErrorMessage function of the DBManager's database object.
+In case of failure you can get an error message from the underlying database by calling the errorMessage function on your DBManager's instance.
 For example:

 ```
-print(dbMgr.database.lastErrorMessage())
+print(dbMgr.errorMessage())
 ```

 #### Retrieving Objects From the Database